Patterns of Product and Service Innovation

 Share-gaining innovations do not necessarily have to improve product functionality.
 In many cases, very successful innovations increase the reliability of the product or the convenience with which a customer can acquire and install it.
 Innovations are more likely to be unique and successful if you thoroughly search for opportunities by exploring a broad range of potential improvements to a product – a range encompassed by our ten questions on innovation.

-(Note: This Perspective was written in the context of the economy over the last 25 years.
+(Note: This Perspective was written in the early 2000s in the context of the economy over the previous 25 years.
 While some of the companies may have changed their policies or indeed no longer exist, the patterns they exhibit still hold today.)